anushkadixit1708/Projects_CSE/README.md

 ## What to contirbute?
 - Any projects you have done in the past for academic purposes
 - Include readme or project report explaning the project
 - Include the entire working code
+- If you have any project ideas or would like help in certain things in a project, feel free to contribute it to the repo

 ## How to contribute?
 - Fork the reposirtory and add a folder of your project